niwa99/Tower-Defense/documents/UCS/UCS-Sell_Towers/UCS-Sell_Towers.md

 # 2 Flow of Events
 ## 2.1 Basic Flow
-- User clicks on a built tower
+- User clicks twice on a built tower
-- a button for selling this tower appears
+- a popup with the tower stats, the upgraded tower stats and the option to sell the tower opens
-- User clicks on this button
+- User clicks on the sell button
-- the button disappears
+- the popup disappears
 - the tower disappears
 - the own ingame money increases a bit